Table of Contents[Hide][Show]

 It’s important to ask yourself the question, “Am I dreaming right now?”
 That way, when you are asleep, you will be able to remember dreams and increase the rate of lucid ones.

-Why do we dream what we dream?
-There are a lot of studies going on about dream interpretation, lucid dreams, and their relation to mental health.
 Knowing the meaning of your dreams and how they relate to reality may help improve your mindfulness and decision making.

 Don’t forget to download, save, or share this handy infographic for reference: